JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/a0/Incentive_Effects_a0.md

 (\hat{p}_i^{\*},m_i^{\*})\in\arg\max_{\hat p_i,m_i}\;U_i\big(a_0,\sigma_i'(\hat p_i,m_i),\hat p_i,m_i\big),
 $$

 which captures that pricing and pledge choices are made jointly with their induced stake response.
-Low-pledge operators are pushed to increase pledged capital and/or reduce margins to retain delegation.
+Low-pledge operators are pushed to increase pledged capital and/or reduce margins to retain delegation.-->

 #### Entry or exit of pools